 This is the most common ingredient in potting mixes.
 Peat moss is made up of partially decomposed plants harvested from peat bogs.
 Peat absorbs water (some types hold 10 times their weight), yet it provides air space so roots don't suffocate.
 Many "soil-less" mixes are composed primarily of milled sphagnum or hypnum peat moss.

 Some controversy exists over harvesting peat.
 Opponents say peat is drawn from a diminishing resource since natural peat bogs can take thousands of years to form.
-However, proponents say that sphagnum and hypnum peat moss reserves are enormous and that harvesting this material for horticultural use has no long-term impact on the bogs.
+Peat proponents say that sphagnum and hypnum peat moss reserves are enormous and that harvesting and restoring the bogs, which is often required, make the harvest sustainable.

 Some potting mixes, especially those for epiphytes (plants that don't need soil, such as some orchids and ferns), contain composted bark.
 It is excellent at increasing drainage, but holds few nutrients.